ATTHARVA2005/Attention_class/readme.md

 ![AttentionMinder Logo](https://img.shields.io/badge/Noobly%20Pros-AttentionMinder-4a6bff)

-## 🏆 Hackathon Project by Team "Noobly Pros"
+## 🏆 Project by Team "Noobly Pros"

 AttentionMinder is an intelligent real-time attention monitoring system that helps users maintain focus during work or study sessions by tracking posture and eye status.